ropensci/refsplitr/README.md

 refsplitr: an R package for processing Web of Science Records and mapping georeferenced coauthorship networks

 refsplitr (v1.0) is an R package to read, organize, geocode, analyze, and visualize Clarivate Web of Knowledge/Web of Science, format reference data files for scientometric, social network, and Science of Science analyses.
-The development of the original package (originally called refnet) was by Forrest Stevens and Emilio M. Bruna and was on r-forge (https://r-forge.r-project.org/projects/refnet/); in December 2017 Bruna moved it to Github to facilitate updating the package and hired [Porzana Solutions](https://github.com/aurielfournier) to finalize the package and prepare it for submission to CRAN.  <b>Please make all future changes via this Github repo!
-Do *not* make a repo mirror of the R-forge version.</b>

 Support for the development of refsplitr was provided by grants from the [University of Florida Center for Latin American Studies](http://www.latam.ufl.edu/) and the [University of Florida Informatics Institute](https://informatics.institute.ufl.edu/).